linuor/ucmake.vim/README.rst

 uCMake.vim provides several commands to make it easier to use cmake in vim:

 ``:Cmake``
+  For running configuration for all active config types.
-  For running configuration.
-Any additional cmake options can be appended to the commandline.
+  Any additional cmake options can be appended to the command.

+``:Amake``
+  For running compilation for all active config types.
+  Additional make options such as ``-j4`` could be appended directly, such as ``:Amake test -j4`` .

 ``:make``
-  For compilation.
-It is the original built-in command.
+  It is just the original built-in command for compilation.
   In the case of multi-config, it only applies to the first one.
-  Additional make options such as ``-j4`` should be appended after a ``--`` , just like this: ``:make -- test -j4`` .

-``:Amake``
-  Asynchronously acts as ``:make`` , and applies to all the configuration types.
-  Additional make options such as ``-j4`` could be appended directly, such as ``:Amake test -j4`` .
+  Additional make options such as ``-j4`` should be appended directly, such as ``:make test -j4`` .

 *******
 Options